Belindaliang51/advanced_CSS_and_Sass/README.md

 Use perspective define at the parent element
     The lower the value the more dramatic the flip effect

 Card flip effect
     set backside rotate to 180 degree as default setting Set the backface-visibility property

+The background blend mode to blend the background image and picture together without using photoshop to do so;

-Use the box-decoration-break to edit the subtitles for each card
+Use the box-decoration-break to edit the subtitles for each card especially when the text is wrapped to show the outline layout to align one another